-On April 23, 1972, Hockey Canada announced that an eight-game series between the best Canadian-born NHL players and the Soviet National Team.
+On April 23, 1972, Hockey Canada announced an eight-game series between the best Canadian-born NHL players and the Soviet National Team.
 The two national teams played their epic set of games, known as the “Summit Series,” later that September.

 The Minnesota North Stars named Herb Brooks their head coach on April 23, 1987.
-Brooks became the first and only Minnesota native to coach the North Stars.
+He became the first and only Minnesota native to coach the North Stars.
 He only spent the 1987-88 season behind the bench and was relieved of his duties after a disappointing 19-48-13 record.

-One year later, Scotty Bowman made history when he led Penguins to a 6-4 decision over the Capitals, in Game 3 of the Patrick Division Semifinals.
+One year later, Scotty Bowman made history when he led the Penguins to a 6-4 decision over the Capitals in Game 3 of the Patrick Division Semifinals.
 The win was the 115th in Bowman’s career, putting him past Al Arbour for the most in NHL postseason history.
 Mario Lemieux factored in on all six goals, scoring three of them and earning assists on the other three.

 The Canadiens set a new NHL record on April 23, 1998, with an overtime win in Pittsburgh.
 Benoit Brunet scored to beat the Penguins 3-2 in Game 1 of the Eastern Conference Quarterfinals.
 It was Montreal’s 14th straight postseason overtime win.